RealWeeks/routerjs/README.md

 ## Demo: Investigating the Router

-Please watch as I create a cats route.
+Please watch as I create a cat's route.
 You can follow along on your machine if it helps but you will be creating your own route shortly, so feel free to watch.